knightazura/ghost-sdk/Home.md

 * [Using Notifications](wiki/Using-Notifications)
 * [Importing from other blogs](wiki/import-format)

-## How do I create themes or plugins?
+## How do I create themes or apps (plugins)?

 Get started with Ghost themes by reading the [theme documentation](http://docs.ghost.org/themes).
-The plugin API is not yet ready, we'll add the documentation here once we've finalized the API.
+The app API is not yet ready, we'll add the documentation here once we've finalised the API.